ryanklee/LLM-Workflow-Director/README.md

 python src/main.py
 ```

-Follow the on-screen prompts to interact with the system.
 For detailed usage instructions, refer to the documentation in the `docs/` directory.

 ## Configuration

-The workflow stages and LLM integrations can be configured in the `src/workflow_config.yaml` file.
-Customize this file to tailor the workflow to your project's specific needs.
+Customize the workflow stages and LLM integrations in `src/workflow_config.yaml`.

 ## Contributing

-This project is currently being developed as a collaboration between a human developer and an AI assistant.
+This project is currently a collaboration between a human developer and an AI assistant.
 External contributions are not being accepted at this time.

 ## License